 - After 24 hours drying time at 23°C / 50% relative humidity, the dE is measured on top of the stained coating (reference: paint applied on a Leneta card 2A)

-Table 2 gives the measure of the dE as explained in the test conditions.
+The table 2 gives the measure of the dE as explained in the test conditions.

 Stain blocking test results